4.1 Overview

 4.1.6 Cross-Over Regions

-In the near-ultraviolet (NUV), where the CCD has comparable sensitivity to the NUV-MAMA, you may want to consider using the G230LB or G230MB gratings with the CCD instead of the G230L and G230M gratings with the MAMA.
-You will get improved throughput down to at least 2500 Å, a larger slit length, and use of the CCD rather than the MAMA (see Figure 4.3 and Chapter 13).
+In the near-ultraviolet (NUV), where the CCD has comparable sensitivity to the NUV-MAMA, it may be more advantageous to use the G230LB or G230MB gratings with the CCD instead of the G230L and G230M gratings with the MAMA.
+Advantages include improved throughput down to at least 2500 Å, a larger slit length, and no restrictions on bright objects (see Figure 4.3 and Chapter 13).
 On the other hand, the CCD has read noise, cosmic ray sensitivity, hot pixels, and charge transfer efficiency losses.
 Also, for red objects, scattered light can be more of a problem with the red-sensitive CCD than with the solar-insensitive NUV-MAMA (see STIS ISR 2022-05).
 For a solar-type spectrum, CCD data at wavelengths shorter than 2100 Å are dominated by scattered light.

 4.1.7 Neutral Density Slits for Spectroscopy